Best Motley Fool Alternatives

 Free tier; Premium from $239/year

 Seeking Alpha is the largest crowdsourced investing community with thousands of contributors publishing stock analysis daily.
-Premium unlocks author performance ratings, Quant Ratings that algorithmically score stocks, and earnings call transcripts.
-The sheer volume of coverage means virtually every stock has multiple analyses from different perspectives, making it the most comprehensive Motley Fool alternative for stock research.
+Premium unlocks author performance ratings, Quant Ratings that algorithmically score stocks, and earnings call transcripts, plus author performance tracking that shows which contributors actually have strong track records over time.
+The sheer volume of coverage means virtually every publicly traded stock has multiple analyses from different perspectives, making it the most comprehensive Motley Fool alternative for stock research rather than a curated picks service.
+A free tier lets you sample the platform, while Premium runs $239/year — a price that has increased significantly over the years and is worth weighing against Motley Fool's own subscription cost.
+The tradeoff with this much crowdsourced content is consistency: article quality varies widely across contributors, so building a sense for which authors to follow matters more here than on a curated-picks service.

 Pros